nixworks/public/news/2009/04/17/README.md

 Police in Bangladesh have arrested 31 men suspected of plotting a terrorist attack, an officer said on Saturday.

 ### [ The Irish political party Fianna Fail departs the Alliance for Europe of the Nations and joins the European Liberal Democrat and Reform Party. ](/news/2009/04/17/the-irish-political-party-fianna-fa-il-departs-the-alliance-for-europe-of-the-nations-and-joins-the-european-liberal-democrat-and-reform-pa.md)
 After fruitful bilateral negotiations the European Liberal and Democrat party welcomes today Fianna Fàil as a new ELDR member party.
-Fianna Fail Secretary General Sean Dorgan was warmly welcomed in Brussels today to finalize the application procedure of his party with the ELDR Council, the highest decision-making body of the ELDR Party in matters of membership.
+Fianna Fail Secretary General Sean Dorgan was warmly welcomed in Brussels today to finalize the application procedure of his party with the ELDR Council, the highest ...

 ### [ Two earthquakes kill 22 people in Nangarhar Province, Afghanistan. ](/news/2009/04/17/two-earthquakes-kill-22-people-in-nangarhar-province-afghanistan.md)
 _Context: Afghanistan's, Nangarhar Province, earthquake_